DotSlashNatalie/Fetch-rewards/README.md

 Natalie Adams

+## To potential employers or fans

+I wrote this in about 24 hours with no prior knowledge of AWS API.
+So do not consider it to be something I would make/consider as production ready.

+I am keeping it up for posterity purposes.
+If this example sparked interest in my abilities then please feel free to contact me.

 ## Need to do

 Develop an automation program that takes a YAML configuration file as input and deploys a Linux AWS EC2 instance with two volumes and two users.